Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Convolution semigroups

-We follow the method given in \cite{Mur3}.
-The claims for $F_t$ have been proved in \cite{Mur3}; we only have to prove the claims for $H_t$.
-However, the proof given here actually includes the case of $F_t$ when we put $H_t = F_t$.
-We get the following equality by direct calculation:
+We follow the method of \cite{Mur3}.
+The claims for $F_t$ were proved in \cite{Mur3}; we only have to prove the claims for $H_t$.
+However, the proof below actually includes that for $F_t$ when we put $H_t = F_t$.
+A direct calculation leads to the following equality:

 \textit{Step (1): the right differentiability of $H_t$ and $F_t$ at $0$.} Take $\delta > 0$, $n \in \nat$ and $k \in \nat$ ($0 \leq k \leq n$).
 We set $s = \frac{\delta}{n}$ and $t = \frac{k}{n}\delta$.
-Summing the equality (\ref{eq2}) over $k$, we obtain
+Summing the equality (\ref{eq1.1}) over $k$, we obtain